 Last night I tuned into the #positivebirthhour on twitter, a fabulous forum for birth inspiration and the topic was ‘birth plans’.
 I got stuck in (in between mouthfuls of noodle soup) with full gusto and found myself debating in the esteemed company of Sheena Byrom (@SagefemmeSB), Milli Hill (@millihill), Tracey Cooper (@drtraceyc) and Shawn Walker (@SisterShawnRM).
 These are all heroes of mine, and for those of you who aren’t familiar with these women… they are positive birth power houses.
 Go check them out!

-The debate was so engaging, that I woke up at 4am this morning, with a blog rattling around my brain.
+The debate was so engaging for me, that I woke up at 4am this morning, with a blog bubbling around my brain.

 So here it is…

 As a hypnobirthing teacher and midwife I encourage my clients to be deeply informed, and confidently know their options as they approach their births.

 However I don’t encourage ‘birth plans’.
 And this is why….